hiyadagli/-bank-customer-churn-analysis/README.md

 # Bank Customer Churn Prediction

 This project analyzes customer churn behavior for a European bank using Python.
 The goal is to identify which customers are at risk of leaving and uncover the key drivers behind their decisions.
-By leveraging data exploration, predictive modeling, and SHAP-based interpretability, we provide business-ready insights that can improve retention strategies.
+By leveraging data exploration, predictive modeling and SHAP-based interpretability, we provide business-ready insights that can improve retention strategies.

 ---

 ## 📊 Problem Statement

 Customer churn is a significant challenge in the banking industry.
-Understanding which customers are likely to leave — and why — allows banks to proactively intervene.
+Understanding which customers are likely to leave, and why, allows banks to proactively intervene.
 This project answers:

 - Who is most likely to churn?
 - What features (age, credit score, country, etc.) drive churn risk?